fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/life & learning/swot/what-is-swot-analysis.md

 ### Weaknesses

-Conversely to Strengths, this concept refers to what the implementer currently lacks, doesn't know, and/or hasn’t experienced.
+Conversely to Strengths, this concept refers to what the implementer currently lacks, doesn't know, and/or hasn't experienced.

 The answers given to the questions in this concept fall into my assessment criteria as being of a second-level risk.
 I will explain the details of this during the analysis phase.

 - What areas does the implementer need to improve?
 - Where are there deficiencies in knowledge, experience, or resources?
 - How do external observers view the implementer's weaknesses?
-- Which processes or behaviors limit the implementer’s performance?
+- Which processes or behaviors limit the implementer's performance?
 - What resources have been identified as missing but not yet addressed?
 - Under what circumstances do weaknesses have the potential to create risk?